alamgird/simplex/README.md

 # Simplex
-A simpler way to Flux
+A simpler way to Flux.

 ## What is Flux